Further tests for non-Hodgkin lymphoma

 Before the scan, you may be asked to drink a liquid or have a special dye called contrast injected into a vein.
 This helps ensure that anything unusual can be seen more clearly.
 The dye may make you feel hot all over and leave a strange taste in your mouth for a few minutes.

 The CT scanner is large and round like a doughnut.
 You will lie on a table that moves in and out of the scanner.
-The scan is painless, and takes 30–45 minutes.
+The scan is painless.
+While it can take 30–45 minutes to prepare for the scan, the scan itself takes only a few minutes.
 Most people can go home as soon as the scan is over.

-This uses soundwaves to create a picture of the internal organs.
-This test is most commonly used to help find swollen lymph nodes or other lumps in the body.
+An ultrasound uses soundwaves to create a picture of the internal organs.
+This test is most commonly used to guide the needle to the correct lymph node during a core biopsy.

 An ultrasound is painless and takes only a few minutes.

-An MRI (magnetic resonance imaging) scan is not commonly used for people with non-Hodgkin lymphoma, but may be used to check the brain and spinal cord.
+MRI (magnetic resonance imaging) scans are not commonly used for people with non-Hodgkin lymphoma, but may be used to check the brain and spinal cord.

 The MRI scan uses a combination of a powerful magnet and radio waves to create detailed pictures of areas inside the body.
 You will lie on a treatment table that slides into a metal cylinder.
 The test is painless, but some people find lying in the cylinder noisy and confined.
 An MRI scan takes 30–60 minutes.

 You may need to have a bone marrow biopsy to check whether lymphoma cells have spread to the bone marrow.

 A bone marrow biopsy is done in two steps: